 Elkins continued to grow over the next few decades and became a center of commerce and culture.
 Development was booming, and from 1900 to 1920 – the most prolific construction period of Elkins’ history occurred.
 Most of the houses and business blocks you see today were built during these years.
 Workers, managers, and merchants making a living from the railroad established residential and commercial areas in the new town.

 To this day, Elkins continues to shine as the business and cultural hub of Randolph County.
-When the mainline railroad moved out, community leaders moved forward to rebuild the rail yard and downtown economy based on tourism and small businesses.
+When the mainline railroad moved out, community leaders moved forward to rebuild the rail yard and a downtown economy based on tourism and small businesses.
 While the purposes of some buildings have changed, walking through downtown will still give you a glimpse of what life used to be like in this industrial city, and how over 100 years later, social, cultural, and commercial scenes are alive and thriving in a new age.